AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

       |---------|----------|
       | mediaReporting.states.name | Player State Name |
       | mediaReporting.sessionDetails.ID | Media Session ID |

+      In addition to the dimensions in this table, you can add in any other dimensions that you want to make available to filter data by in Customer Journey Analytics projects.

 1. Select [!UICONTROL **Save and continue**] > [!UICONTROL **Save and finish**] to save your changes.